-- -All seven CHEM courses meet the Physical Science (with lab) GE requirement and all seven are requirements for degrees, certificates, and transfer. - -Chem 30A and 30B are part of the AA in Biological Sciences: Emphasis on Allied Health and are required for transfer in Dental Hygiene.
+- -All eight CHEM courses meet the Physical Science (with lab) GE requirement and six of the eight are requirements for degrees, certificates, and transfer. - -Chem 30A and 30B are part of the AA in Biological Sciences: Emphasis on Allied Health and are required for transfer in Dental Hygiene.
 Chem 30A is required for the AA in Viticulture and several other degrees.
 Chem 1A, 1B, 12A and 12B are required for AS in Chemistry and AA in Biology.
-The Program has two degrees AS Chemistry and AA Chemical Education. - -Chem 31: Introductory Chemistry, prepares students for General Chemistry, especially if they did not receive this preparation in high school and is therefore a prerequisite for degree level courses.
+The Program has two degrees AS Chemistry and AA Chemical Education.
+Chem 6 is an option for the Environmental Studies Degree. - -Chem 31: Introductory Chemistry, prepares students for General Chemistry, especially if they did not receive this preparation in high school and is therefore a prerequisite for degree level courses.